 The physical kind is likely a method that you have already been engaging in for a while.
 It is the literal removal of the unneeded, top layer of your epidermis.
 It can be performed using various kinds of rough surfaces, such as loofahs, a cloth or salt and sugar grains.
 Still, remember to research whether or not you can use a certain product’s texture for exfoliation, as abrasive agents like apricot cores can hurt you more than help you.
-You could also choose to have a microdermabrasion procedure, which you can either do at home or with the help of a professional.
+You could also choose to have a microdermabrasion procedure4, which you can either do at home or with the help of a professional.

 As you are likely well-acquainted with the more simple, more easily available physical exfoliation, we will not elaborate on the chemical kind of dead skin cell removal.
 The idea behind chemical exfoliation is that it literally relaxes your skin cells’ bonds which keep them together.
 This is done by enzymes and acids which react with your complexion’s surface.

-Some chemical agents that can do this for you include chemical peels (AHA/BHA peels, trichloroacetic acid, phenol, carbolic), Alpha hydroxy acids like lactic, glycolic and tartaric acid, Beta hydroxy acids like the infamous salicylic acid, as well as various medical remedies like Accutane (isotretinoin), Tazorac, Differin and Retin-A. The last three contain tazarotene, adapalene and tretinoin, respectively, which can easily help you overcome your acne.
+Some chemical agents that can do this for you include chemical peels (AHA/BHA peels, trichloroacetic acid, phenol, carbolic), Alpha hydroxy acids like lactic, glycolic and tartaric acid, Beta hydroxy acids like the infamous salicylic acid, as well as various medical remedies like Accutane (isotretinoin), Tazorac, Differin and Retin-A. The last three contain tazarotene, adapalene and tretinoin, respectively, which can easily help you overcome your acne5.

 You should know that the listed cures vary between milder and stronger ones.
 Most of them can be found at regular drugstores.
 Some of them can be used every day, while others should only be employed every few days.
 You might be able to find the stronger kinds at designated salons which offer cosmetic procedures.

 This leads to the question of how hard you should be pressing into your skin when exfoliating.
 As a general rule, you should never press so hard that you feel actual pain.
 If you are experiencing any kind of skin condition, you should probably be pressing very lightly.
-This means that you should be rubbing your skin gently and should not be doing it too frequently, either.
+This means that you should be rubbing your skin gently6 and should not be doing it too frequently, either.
 The best advice is to observe the way your skin is reacting to the process, and act accordingly.
 In fact, if you are experiencing severe acne, you should probably not be physically exfoliating the affected area, at all.
 That could lead to further unpleasant effects like the reddening of your complexion, further sebum production or even just the all-round aggravation of your acne.

 If you are opting for the chemical variant, make sure that the chemicals you are using are mild enough for your acne.
 Whenever you have to dry your skin after showering, always pat it dry instead of additionally scrubbing it.
 If you use any kind of additional ointments, make sure to read the instructions, in the case that they might react badly with recently exfoliated skin.
 Do hydrate yourself regularly.
 This is because the oils you have scrubbed off during exfoliation will only be re-manufactures by your sebaceous glands if your complexion is not sufficiently moisturized.
 Use an oil-free, non-comedogenic, lotion that is specifically designed for your skin type and for the body part onto which you are lathering it.

 What kind of exfoliating agent should you choose?
 Opt for a well-reviewed scrub, a product you can peel off, or, if you are feeling unsure about only using a cream, go for a microdermabrasion procedure.
-Do not hesitate to ask your doctor or dermatologist for extensive guidelines in regards to exfoliating your acne-ridden skin.
+Do not hesitate to ask your doctor or dermatologist for extensive guidelines7 in regards to exfoliating your acne-ridden skin.
 It is better to be safe than sorry, and you really don’t want your condition to worsen just because you scrubbed too hard or because you chose an unsuitable chemical procedure.
 If you experience any sort of additional inflammation after a specific treatment, immediately contact a specialist for help.
 Otherwise, enjoy exfoliating your way to healthier skin!